Skip to Main Content

 Can I conduct an already approved course as a credit workshop?

 Yes, you can.
 You must submit a proposal, with a budget, and it goes through the proposal process as described above.
-You will need to provide rationale on why this course should be offered as a workshop.
+You will need to provide a rationale on why this course should be offered as a workshop.
 You must pay careful attention to the contact hour guidelines.

 When do I submit my proposal?

 All study abroad/away program proposals are due to the Global Initiatives system in November annually for the following academic year.
 The workshop must be fully approved at least one semester prior to the start of the workshop.
-For domestic programs, proposal should be submitted at least six weeks prior to the start date of the program.
+For domestic programs, proposals should be submitted at least six weeks prior to the start date of the program.

 Who can and cannot be paid a salary?